License GuideSOC 25-2021

 Read more

-Teaching elementary school without an active license violates state law across the country.
-Violations carry civil fines and loss of any wages earned while unlicensed.
+Teaching elementary school without a valid license violates state law across all 50 states.
+Violators face civil fines and must repay any wages earned while unlicensed.
 Repeat offenses may result in criminal charges in certain states.
-The specific penalties depend on state regulations and the details of each case.
+The specific penalties vary by state and circumstances of the violation.

 Career Outlook